 Test package.
-Contains questions in true-false, fill-in-the-blank, essay and short-answer, and multiple-choice formats.
+Contains more than 500 questions in true-false, fill-in-the-blank, essay and short-answer, and multiple-choice formats.
 The files may be downloaded for integration with a learning management system or printed for use as paper-based tests.
 Instructors may also create their own customized quizzes or tests from the test bank questions to assign to students directly through HKPropel.
 True-false and multiple-choice questions are automatically graded, and instructors can review student scores in the platform.

 Presentation package.
-Features PowerPoint slides of text, artwork, and tables from the book that can be used for class discussion and presentation.
+Features more than 280 PowerPoint slides of text, artwork, and tables from the book that can be used for class discussion and presentation.
 The slides in the presentation package can be used directly within PowerPoint or printed to make handouts for students.
 Instructors can easily add, modify, and rearrange the order of the slides.